nedtaylor/athena/docs/joss/paper.md

 The framework is also being used as a platform for implementing physics-informed neural networks for solving partial differential equations in plasma physics and for exploring machine learning approaches to modelling heat transport in materials via neural operators, physics-informed neural networks, and inverse design.

-The project includes a growing collection of reproducible examples demonstrating these workflows, including implementations of message-passing neural networks for chemical systems and physics-informed neural networks solving Burgers’ equation.
+The project includes a growing collection of reproducible examples demonstrating these workflows, including implementations of message-passing neural networks for chemical systems, physics-informed neural networks solving Burgers’ equation, and neural operators for heat transport problems.

 By providing a flexible machine learning framework directly within the Fortran ecosystem, `ATHENA` enables researchers to incorporate modern neural network techniques into existing scientific software without requiring extensive language interoperability infrastructure.